grafana/grafana/docs/sources/tutorials/alerting-get-started-pt2/index.md

 ### Define query and alert condition

-In this section, we define queries, expressions (used to manipulate the data), and the condition that must be met for the alert to be triggered.
+In this section, we use the **Advanced options** for Grafana-managed alert rule creation.
+The advanced options let us define queries, expressions (used to manipulate the data), and the condition that must be met for the alert to be triggered.

+1. Toggle **Advanced options** to view additional configuration options.
 1. Select **TestData** data source from the drop-down menu.
 1. From **Scenario** select **CSV Content**.
 1. Copy in the following CSV data: